-The parent company of the group is Principal Hotels Topco 1 Limited.

-The group has a number of operating companies which during the year 2022 consisted of 9 directly managed hotels and venues and 1 operated by way of a management contract.
-The management contract terminated part way through 2022.
-The group directly employed approximatley 1,500 operational colleagues and 40 central head office support colleagues.
+The parent company of the Group is Principal Hotels Topco 1 Limited.
+The Group has a number of operating companies trading under the brand of De Vere which during the year 2023 consisted of 8 directly managed hotels and venues.